axibase/atsd/sql/README.md

   AND t1.entity = 'nurswgvml006'
 ```

-`FULL OUTER JOIN` on detailed records, without period aggregation, produces rows with `NULL` columns for series that did not record any value at the specified time.
+`FULL OUTER JOIN` on detailed records, without period aggregation, produces rows with `NULL` columns for series with any recorded value at the specified time.

 ```ls
 | t1.datetime          | t1.entity    | cpu  | t2.datetime          | t2.entity    | mem   |